-There’s nothing more thrilling than being able to tell the tale of an incredible stock trade that dished out massive, short-term gains.
+There’s nothing more thrilling than telling the tale of an incredible trade that dished out massive, short-term gains.
 Though most of these proverbial “whale hunts” don’t pan out as initially hoped, enough of them do to keep investors ever-searching for them.

 The fact of the matter is, however, for many investors the bulk of their total investing profits reaped for the long haul will come from dividends… even dividends that are reinvested in the companies paying them.
 As the old adage goes, slow and steady wins the race.